-Competitive training can resume in accordance with the published FA Guidance.
+Competitive training can resume from in accordance with the published FA Guidance here.

-You must now adhere to the NHS Test and Trace system.
-This means collecting name and contact information of participants before all training sessions and matches.
+Clubs must support NHS Test and Trace efforts by collecting name and contact information on participants at both training and matches.

-This information should be stored for 21 days in-line with the Government Recreational Team Sport Framework and collected/processed in accordance with the Data Protection Act 2018 and in line with GDPR principles.
-It should be used only for the purpose of NHS Test and Trace and, where requested to share with the NHS for Test and Trace purposes, the shared information should relate only to the match or training in which the player or supporter tested positive.
+This information should be stored for a minimum of 21 days in-line with the Government Recreational Team Sport Framework and collected/processed in accordance with the Data Protection Act 2018 and in line with GDPR principles.
+It should be used only for the purpose of NHS Test and Trace.